 A corporate tax entity which satisfies the residency requirement for imputation purposes for an income year (the relevant year) is able to claim the whole or part of the amount of its FDT liability incurred in that year as a tax offset against its income tax for that, or a subsequent, relevant year.

 The maximum offset that an entity is entitled to claim is the amount of the FDT liability.
 However, this is reduced where the FDT liability attributable to certain debits that arose in the franking account for the relevant year is greater than 10% of the total franking credits that arose in the franking account for the relevant year.
 This is known as the 'FDT offset reduction rule'.
 There are some exceptions.
 See below.

-For certain late balancing entities the relevant year is the 12-month period ending on 30 June - note that special provisions apply to these entities which may affect the calculation of the offset.
-See the fact sheet Simplified imputation: FDT offset for late balancers for more information.
+For certain late balancing entities the relevant year is the 12-month period ending on 30 June.
+Special provisions apply to these entities which may affect the calculation of the offset.